asub-sandwich/randar/README.md

 ## Future Plans / Known Issues

 1. Currently, only LAS and LAZ files can be generated.
-I would like to add ASCII and G-Zipped ASCII files, but those are currently being made by using RapidLasso's las2txt binary after generation of las files.
+I would like to add ASCII and G-Zipped ASCII files, but those are currently being made by using RapidLasso's las2txt(64) binary after generation of las files.

 2. More control over surface generation

-3. Binary is not yet portable due to the use of the rand crate, but can be built on any system.
+3. Binary is not yet portable due to the use of the rand crate.

+### Additonal Disclaimers

+1. This generates lidar files similar to what would be taken with Aerial Lidar Scanners, that is, evenly distributed across an area.
+Simulation of terrestrial lidar scanners would be interesting.

+2. My programming is almost entirely self taught; if you find an issue or find that I have violated a custom, please let me know!

 ## Authors

 Adam Subora <adam.subora@proton.me>

 ## Version History

+* 0.1.1
+    * Changed Progress Bar from TQDM to Indicatif

 * 0.1.0
     * Initial Release